syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-You can customize the Date column display based on the requirement.
+You can customize the displayed Date column based on the requirement.

 #### Example

-To display the StartTime value in the date column of agenda View.
+To display the StartTime value in the date column of agenda View,

 {% highlight html %}